Canon G16 vs XT

 It is notable that the G16 offers wifi support, while the XT does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The G16 is a recent model that features in the current product line-up of Canon.
-In contrast, the XT has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XT was succeeded by the Canon Xti.
+Both the G16 and the XT have been discontinued, but can regularly be found used on ebay.
+The XT was replaced by the Canon Xti, while the G16 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G16 and the Canon XT?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.